micheleusuelli/micheleusuelli.github.io/_pages/articles/dsgeneral/genaivalidate.md

 ![alt text](/_pages/articles/dsgeneral/genaivalidate/science%20and%20art.png "Logo Title Text 1")

-GenAI (Generative Artificial Intelligence) enabled several new use cases through the generation of targeted content.
+GenAI (Generative Artificial Intelligence) has enabled several new applications through the generation of targeted content.

 **Developing a new product involving GenAI, how do we know it effectively addresses its intended use?**